Shomeshwar-K/-Set-Up-a-Virtualized-Environment-Using-Docker/README.md

          - SSH (port 22) only from trusted IPs (e.g., your IP or a restricted range like x.x.x.x/32 to ensure secure access).
 5. Download the SSH key pair to connect to the EC2 instance securely.
 6. Connect to the instance using PuTTY with the downloaded SSH key pair.

 ![image](https://github.com/user-attachments/assets/7eb06bd6-b1cc-4a8c-b65b-d7a4ef096307)

 ### Install Docker on your EC2 instance
-1. Instaliing docker to run the nginx web server
+1. Instaliing docker via convenience script(https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script)
 2. Steps to install Docker
     ```bash
     sudo apt update
     curl -fsSL https://get.docker.com -o get-docker.sh
     sudo sh get-docker.sh

 ![image](https://github.com/user-attachments/assets/651a05a8-b6f7-494a-b2a0-67bed6775d18)

 ---